appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mysql.md

 * **Connection Mode\*:** You must choose one of the following two modes:
   * **Read Only:** Choosing this mode gives Appsmith read-only permission on the database.
 This allows you to only fetch data from the database.
   * **Read / Write:** Choosing this mode gives Appsmith both read and write permissions on the database.
 This allows you to execute all CRUD queries.
-* **Host Address / Port\*:** Fill in the database host’s address and port.
+* **Host Address / port\*:** Fill in the database host’s address and port.
 If you don’t specify a port, Appsmith will try to connect to port 3306.
 * **Database Name\*:** Fill in the name of the database that you want to connect to.
 This is your database’s name.

 ### **Authentication**